ssimontacchi/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+1. Converting the image to grayscale
+2. Applying a Gaussian smoothing to reduce noise
+3. Applying Canny edge detection to find the edges of objects
+4. Applying a Hough Transform to generate lines from detected points
+5. Identify the best candidates for lines

+The most interesting part of the process was identifying the best lines, which I did by using the median of the candidate line slopes, and throwing away and lines with slopes that were not between 30 and 60 degrees.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+One potential shortcoming would be that if a stray light colored pixel appears near a line, it can throw off the angle of the main line momentarily.

+To deal with this, if there is no appropriate candidate line, I do not draw any line at all, which leaves brief moments when lane lines are not explicitly identified.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to shrink the space of the polygonal mask  around the lane lines so there would be fewer distracting pixels.

-Another potential improvement could be to ...
+Thanks for reading!